Entering the European market for table grapes

 Fruitsland (Italy)

 Italy’s Fruitsland has a highly diversified offer of table grape varieties from July to December.
-This is an innovative company that has invested in marketing as well.
-A modern website promotes the technology and production methods they use.
+This innovative company has invested in marketing as well.
+Their modern website promotes the technology and production methods they use.

 Tip: